 4G mobile broadband can be quicker than ADSL fixed-line broadband, and can even approach fibre optic performance.
 5G is even faster than that, capable of outpacing many fibre optic broadband services.

-3G, while much slower, can still exceed the maximum speeds you may get from an ADSL service.
+3G, while much slower, can still exceed the speeds you may get from an ADSL service.

 - Doesn’t need a phone line

-This is a huge advantage of any mobile or wireless broadband service.
+This is a huge point in favour of any mobile or wireless broadband service.
 The limited choice of service on a fixed-line is irrelevant, and you don’t need to worry about paying line rental if you don’t need a landline for calls.

 Unlike a regular broadband service a mobile link can give you internet access wherever you go (signal allowing, of course).